Hodgin Hall: Remodeling

 Meanwhile, university president William G. Tight was experimenting with an architectural style based on the traditional forms and materials of New Mexico's Pueblos and Spanish missions.
 Between 1905 and 1906, Tight oversaw the construction of a new boiler plant, two dormitories, and a fraternity meeting house called the Estufa, all designed in the Pueblo Revival style.
 The structural problems with the Administration Building gave Tight the opportunity to remodel it to fit his vision.

-Christy was tasked with converting the Romanesque brick building to the Pueblo style.
+Cristy was tasked with converting the Romanesque brick building to the Pueblo style.
 The pitched roof of the building was removed, arched window and door openings were squared off, the brick was stuccoed over, and vigas, buttresses, and other Pueblo details were added.
 The main entrance was also moved from the west side of the building to the east side, facing what would become a small quadrangle surrounded by the Administration Building, Rodey Hall, Sara Raynolds Hall, and the Library.
 The project was completed in 1908 at a cost of $15,000.